 So how to become responsive and re-sensitized again?

 The answer is taking time and putting together a strategy to reset the metabolism.
 In short, systematically introduce a series of calculated steps in a manner that allows the body rest and catecholamine relief.

 Here is what I did to normalize my metabolism, get my physique responsive again and free up a lot of time I was missing:

 At the time I got to the point where I knew I needed a change, I was doing 2-2.5 hours of cardio 6 days a week and 1 hour on a 7th day.
 I was so tired from having to get in all my cardio minutes that I let my weight training slip, maybe doing 1-2 days a week consisting of a half-assed 20 minutes.
 I experienced tons of compensatory eating urges, so much so that I was constantly looking for things to nibble on, never satisfied, always cravings sweets.
 Here are the steps I took:

-#1) Keep a tight diet—nearly 100% clean and 1 small cheat once a week.
-This part is key—remember that since doing a certain amount of cardio is now needed just to maintain weight at this point, any excessive cheating and consumption of refined grains and sugar while exercise is scaled back can really pack on pounds quickly.
+90% tight 100% of the time, with room for preemptive cheats 3-4x/week.
+This part is key—remember that since doing a certain amount of cardio is now needed just to maintain weight at this point, excessive binging and consumption of refined grains and sugar while exercise is scaled back can really pack on pounds quickly.
 Your clean diet is the key to controlling this process.
 Use preemptive cheats to keep you more satisfied so you don’t feel the need to overindulge as a result of deprivation.

-#4) Begin back with weight-training and sprints only—slow, heavy weight-training with a body-part training approach.
-Take your time and spend as long as you need to in the gym—upwards of 45 minutes, 6-7 exercises per workout, 3-4 sets each.
+Slow, heavy weight-training with a body-part training approach.
+Take your time and spend as long as you need to in the gym—upwards of 40 minutes, 4-6 exercises per workout, 3-4 sets each.
 Here is an example split: